niklassaers/SnapOperationQueue/README.md

 An operation is added with an identifier, a priority (defaults to .High) and a group identifier.
 The group identifier would typically be your view controller identifier.
 Then, on viewDidDisappear, it would call queue.setGroupPriorityTo(.Low, forId: groupId).
 Remember to wrap groupIds in a StringRepresentable enum.
 When the view controller reappears, it would call queue.setGroupPriorityTo(.High, forId: groupId)

-Uses [PSNotification][0], a maintained version of Apple's WWDC'15 sample code
+Uses [PSNotification][0], a maintained version of Apple's WWDC'15 sample code.
+It is good, and you should use it instead of NSOperation

 [0]: https://github.com/pluralsight/PSOperations